abhishektiwarijr/Roboyard/README.md

 # Screenshot
 ![](download/Roboyard_screenshot.png)

+# Difficulty
+- Beginner
+  - show only puzzles with at least 4-6 moves
+- Advanced
+  - show only puzzles with at least 6-8 moves
+  - keep initial playing field when starting the next game
+  - keep playing field when loading a saved game
+  - three lines allowed in the same row/column
+  - no multi-color target
+- Insane mode
+  - solutions with at least 10 moves
+  - five lines allowed in the same row/column

 # Build in Android Studio
 - ensure you have at least 2GB of free space in your home partition
 - Install Android Studio (easy with `sudo snap install --classic android-studio`)